-Use of social media in marketing agricultural products and cost of marketing
+2.3.1 Use of social media in marketing agricultural products and cost of marketing.
 Balkrishna & Deshmukh (2017) investigated the "role of social media in agriculture marketing and its scope."
 They employed questionnaire and in-depth interviews to collect data.
 Results indicated that social media is very useful in agricultural marketing.

-Vassiliadou et al., (2011) investigated "the use of social media among students of Technology Agriculture and their role in promoting agribusiness."
+Vassiliadou et al. (2011) investigated "the use of social media among students of Technology Agriculture and their role in promoting agribusiness."
 The results showed that social media usage enhances facilitation and flow of knowledge/information, as well as cheap advertisement of products.
+The results are thus consistent with those of Balkrishna & Deshmukh (2017).
+The outcomes of the two studies suggest that social media usage enhances efficiency in information flow and marketing, hence the likelihood that its usage will also enhance the efficiency of agricultural products marketing.

-Use of social media in agricultural marketing and sales turnover
+2.3.2 Use of social media in agricultural marketing and sales turnover.
 Mwangi & Wagoki (2016) surveyed leading media groups to investigate "the effect of social media on the performance of advertisement business in the mainstream media in Kenya."
 They employed stratified random sampling to select 82 respondents.
 A questionnaire served as the research instrument.
 Descriptive and inferential statistics were employed.
 The indings indicate that the interactivity of social media had a significant positive relationship with the performance of the advertisement.
-Lashgarara et al., (2011) examined "ICT capabilities in improving the marketing of agricultural productions of Garmsar Township, Iran."
+Lashgarara et al. (2011) examined "ICT capabilities in improving the marketing of agricultural productions of Garmsar Township, Iran."
 The survey research design was employed with questionnaire serving as the research instrument.
 The results indicated that ICT capabilities determined 57% variance of agricultural products marketing.
-Therefore, the following null hypotheses were formulated:
+Mwangi & Wagoki's (2016) and Lashgarara et al.'s (2011) studies indicate that social media has a significant influence on the performance of advertisement and on agricultural products marketing respectively.
+Based on the outcomes of these studies, the following null hypotheses were formulated:

-$H0_1$ : There is no significant relationship between the use of social media in agricultural marketing and cost of marketing agricultural products
+$H0_1$: There is no significant relationship between the use of social media in agricultural marketing and cost of marketing agricultural products

-$H0_2$ : There is no significant relationship between the use of social media (Facebook, WhatsApp and Instagram) in agricultural marketing and farmers' turnover from agricultural products
+$H0_2$: There is no significant relationship between the use of social media (Facebook, WhatsApp and Instagram) in agricultural marketing and farmers' turnover from agricultural products